 | Health-related grounds | Section 212(a)(1) | May need waiver |

 B1/B2 tourist and business visa rejections typically occur due to weak ties to home country, insufficient financial evidence, unclear travel purpose, unconvincing interview answers, or concerns about immigrant intent.
 Young, single applicants without property or stable employment face higher scrutiny.
-The key is demonstrating you have compelling reasons to return home.
+The vast majority of B1/B2 denials are under Section 214(b) — the key is demonstrating you have compelling reasons to return home.

-The B1/B2 visitor visa is the most commonly applied-for US visa category, and also has significant refusal rates in many countries.
-Consular officers look specifically for:
+The B1/B2 nonimmigrant visa is the most commonly applied-for US visa category, and also has significant refusal rates in many countries.
+Consular officers look for specific red flags during the brief interview.

 B1/B2 Red Flags That Trigger Refusal